GreatSealUSA/GreatSealUSA_Art/Pluribus_Learning/Age_13/Pluribus_For_Christians_Bible.md

 1. Year 1820 Founding Father Thomas Jefferson

 2. Sunday, February 28, 1954.
 Expounding on Biblical "1 John 4:20" verse.
 Dr. Martin Luther King Jr. American teacher.

+Bible verse John 3:16
+* The entire world.
+All inclusive Pale Blue Dot.
+Not just North Americans.
+John 13:35
+* All of us, all will know, all inclusive Pale Blue Dot.
+Not just Middle East.
+Pluribus / We The People / All People.